poornima-sivanand/demo-monolith-to-microservices-openshift/README.md

 ### Next Steps

 - Ideally, each github workflow should run only when changes are made to the specific folder.
 Github actions currently doesnt provide a direct method to do this, so work is in progress to implement this functionality.
-- Currently all three microservices are served at different endpoints, configurations are underway to obtain a single API gateway endpoint for all three microservices.

 Let us know if you need to see any new features through a pull request.